cataclase/AFC-Rb-Sr-isotope-model/README.md

 ![Figure 1](figures/BORBOREMA.png)

 *Figure 1.
-Regional geological framework of the Borborema Province, showing tectonic domains and distribution of Brasiliano–Pan-African plutonism.
+Regional geological framework of the Borborema Province.
 The dashed rectangle highlights the Rio Grande do Norte Domain.*

 ## Rio Grande do Norte Domain

 ![Figure 2](figures/DRN.png)

 *Figure 2.
-Geological map of the Rio Grande do Norte Domain showing the distribution of the six post-collisional magmatic suites.*
+Geological map showing the distribution of post-collisional magmatic suites.*

 ---

 # Overview

-The toolkit integrates analytical workflows commonly used in igneous petrology and isotope geochemistry:
+The toolkit integrates workflows commonly used in igneous petrology and isotope geochemistry:

 - whole-rock PCA
 - AFC modelling